 The Board of Directors proposes that the shareholders approve an amendment (the "Amendment") to the Company's 2006 Long-Term Equity Incentive Plan (the "Plan").
-The Amendment would increase the maximum number of shares issuable under the Plan from 1,500,000 to 3,000,000.
+The Amendment would increase the maximum number of shares issuable under the Plan in total from 3,000,000 to 5,000,000, and would increase the maximum number of shares that may subject to awards granted to any one individual over the life of the Plan from 500,000 to 1,000,000.

 The Board believes that stock options are essential to attract and retain the most talented personnel available for positions of substantial responsibility, to encourage ownership of the Common Stock by employees of the Company and its subsidiaries, and to promote the Company's success by providing both rewards for exceptional performance and long-term incentives for future contributions.
 The Board of Directors believes that the number of shares currently available for issuance will be insufficient to achieve the purposes of the Plan unless additional shares are authorized.
-On April 26, 2007 the Board voted to amend the Plan (the "Amendment") by increasing by 1,500,000 the total number of shares available for issuance under the Plan, and directed that the Amendment be submitted to the shareholders for approval.
+In April 2008 the Board and its Compensation Committee acted to amend the Plan (the "Amendment") by increasing by 2,000,000 the total number of shares available for issuance under the Plan, and directed that the Amendment be submitted to the shareholders for approval.
 The Board recommends that the shareholders approve the Amendment, in order to allow the Company to continue to offer stock options to key employees and directors as part of its overall compensation package.
+The Amendment will not take effect unless approved by the shareholders.

-The number of shares of Common Stock reserved for issuance under the Plan prior to the proposed Amendment is 1,500,000.
-Of such shares, approximately 1,487,500 have been made the subject of outstanding valid options.
-It should be noted that the Company previously maintained a 1991 Stock Option Plan (the "1991 Plan"), under which a total of 2,654,870 shares were issued to directors, officers and other employees, and a 1997 Long-Term Incentive Plan (the "1997 Plan"), under which a total of 2,651,920 shares were issued to directors, officers and other employees.
-An aggregate of 4,113,949 shares may be issued in the future upon exercise of options outstanding under the 1991 Plan and the 1997 Plan.
+The number of shares of Common Stock reserved for issuance under the Plan prior to the proposed Amendment is 3,000,000.
+Of such shares, approximately 2,765,000 are the subject of outstanding valid options.
+It should be noted that the Company previously maintained a 1991 Stock Option Plan (the "1991 Plan"), under which a total of 2,657,870 shares were issued to directors, officers and other employees, and a 1997 Long-Term Incentive Plan (the "1997 Plan"), under which a total of 2,826,570 shares were issued to directors, officers and other employees.
+An aggregate of 3,901,299 shares may be issued in the future upon exercise of options outstanding under the 1991 Plan and the 1997 Plan.
 The 1991 Plan and 1997 Plan have expired, and therefore no new grants can be made under those plans.